Erishum I: Trade and legal legacy

+Construction works

 His numerous contemporary inscriptions commemorate his building of the temple for Assur, called “Wild Bull” with its courtyard and two beer vats and the accompanying curses to those who would use them for their intended purposes.
 Erishum I’s other civic constructions included the temple of Ishtar and that of Adad.
 He had exercised eminent domain to clear an area from the Sheep Gate to the People’s Gate to make way for an enlargement of the city wall, so that he could boast that “I made a wall higher than the wall my father had constructed.”
 His efforts had been recalled by the later kings Šamši-Adad I, in his rebuilding dedication, and Šulmanu-ašared I, who noted that 159 years had passed between Erishum I’s work and that of Shamsh-Adad I, and a further 580 years until his own when a fire had gutted it.

 Limmu during Erishum I's reign

 The following is a list of the annually-elected limmu from the first full year of Erishum I's reign until the year of his death c.
 1935 BC (middle chronology):